 All immunizations are available in eleven community locations.
 Please see the calendar for a complete listing.

 Click here to jump to the clinic calendar.

 What insurance do you accept?

-FCPH is currently able to bill Medicaid, Molina and CareSource insurances.
+FCPH is currently able to bill Medicaid, Molina, CareSource, Paramount, Buckeye, UHC, and Anthem BCBS insurances.

 How do I get my shot record?

 - Contact your/your child’s school

 - If the vaccines were provided by FCPH, call (614) 525-3719 and leave a message containing the following information: